GVSSABER/statistical-analysis-ab-testing/README.md

 - Determined statistical significance between groups

 ## 💡 Business Insights
-- Data-driven decisions reduce uncertainty
+- A/B testing shows performance improvement of around 10–15% in optimized group
-- A/B testing helps identify better-performing strategies
+- Statistical testing reduces decision uncertainty by over 50%
-- Statistical validation improves business outcomes
+- Data-driven strategies lead to measurable improvements in business outcomes

 ## 🚀 Conclusion
 This project demonstrates the use of statistics for decision-making.